yousof2000/Head-Tails-Game/README.md

 - Win and loss detection based on matching results.
 - Score tracking for wins and losses.
 - Persistent score storage using Local Storage.
+- Reset button to clear the score and start a new game.

 ## Technologies Used
 - HTML